 What is Smart and Skilled?

 The NSW Government is bringing in a new funding model for training, called Smart and Skilled.

 The fee that you will pay for a government subsidised course will depend upon your personal circumstances, and eligibility.

 More information can be found on the Smart and Skilled website.

 Which courses attract government subsidy?

-From 2015, only courses on the Smart and Skilled NSW Skills List will attract government subsidies.
+Courses on the Smart and Skilled NSW Skills List attract government subsidies.
 Qualifications that are not on the NSW Skills List may be offered as fee for service courses.